pomatio/pom-form/README.md

 ## Overview

 Pomatio Framework wires together helper, disk, settings, AJAX, save, and translation services as soon as you instantiate the main class.
-That bootstrap sequence ensures the framework injects scripts and styles only on registered settings pages, keeps sanitizers in sync with field definitions, and exposes helper methods for runtime lookups.【F:src/Pomatio_Framework.php†L11-L149】
+That bootstrap sequence ensures the framework injects scripts and styles only on registered settings pages, keeps sanitizers in sync with field definitions, and exposes helper methods for runtime lookups.

 ### Key features